NFL1000: Week 5 Weekend Preview

 Looking at the safeties, both Jordan Poyer and Micah Hyde have outperformed expectations.
 Poyer struggles more in coverage than he does as a run supporter, but that's been mitigated with timely blitzes and aggressive pre-snap alignments to protect him.
 Hyde's been a factor here as well, giving solid range over the top and showing the ability to cover tight ends just often enough to keep the unit working well as a whole.

 Against the Bengals this Sunday, expect White to get the A.J.
-Green matchup, and with tight end Tyler Eifert out with a back injury, that leaves more opportunities for Buffalo's safeties and slot defenders to stick with their zone responsibilities.
-Andy Dalton is in for a tough game, especially if pass-rushers Jerry Hughes and Lorenzo Alexander are able to being their usual level of pass rush.
+Green matchup.
+With tight end Tyler Eifert out with a back injury, that leaves more opportunities for Buffalo's safeties and slot defenders to stick with their zone responsibilities.
+Andy Dalton is in for a tough game, especially if pass-rushers Jerry Hughes and Lorenzo Alexander are able to being their usual level of play.

 —NFL1000 DB Scout Ian Wharton